dbcaa/UniBotDocs/commands/anime.md

 ## Overview

-The Anime feature allows you to interact with other members in a fun and cute way.
+The Anime feature allows you to interact with other members in a fun and cute way!
 You can use the commands to show your affection, anger, or just to have fun with other members.

 ## Commands